The Redistricting Process

-The primary goal when drawing Council election districts is to draw lines that keep neighborhoods together.
-So the Council wants to know: what do you consider the boundaries of your neighborhood?
-You can share your specific neighborhood thoughts, or draw a map yourself for the Council and your fellow residents to consider.
+Our primary goal when developing election districts is to draw lines that respect neighborhoods, history, and geographical elements.
+So we want to know: What do you consider the boundaries of your neighborhood?

 Share your specific thoughts, draw a map, or attend an upcoming workshop to get involved!

 - Submit written testimony about the process or a specific map to JBlair@hmbcity.com.

 - Click here to see the calendar of workshops and public hearings at which you can speak about the process or a specific map.

 - Click here for information on drawing and submitting maps.

 At the hearings and workshops, we want you to: